zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

                         invocation
   -u, --no-update       do not update the results of the last run of the
                         sanity checks
+  -F FILENAME, --load-tests FILENAME
+                        Load list of tests to be run from file.
+  -E FILENAME, --save-tests FILENAME
-  -F, --load-tests      Load list of tests to be run from file -E, --save_tests      Save list of tests to be run to file -b, --build-only      Only build the code, do not execute any of it in QEMU -j JOBS, --jobs JOBS  Number of cores to use when building, defaults to
+                        Save list of tests to be run to file.
+  -b, --build-only      Only build the code, do not execute any of it in QEMU -j JOBS, --jobs JOBS  Number of cores to use when building, defaults to
                         number of CPUs * 2
+  --device-testing      Test on device directly.
+You need to specify the
+                        serialusing --device-serial option
+  --device-serial DEVICE_SERIAL
+                        Serial device the board can be accessed through --show-footprint      Show footprint statistics and deltas since last release.
   -H FOOTPRINT_THRESHOLD, --footprint-threshold FOOTPRINT_THRESHOLD
                         When checking test case footprint sizes, warn the user if the new app size is greater then the specified